-As a resident of Delhi, Bihar seems to be one of the least likely destination for tourism for me.
-It isn't a place I can show off on my social media while my peers are backpacking in Europe and honeymooning in Bali.
+As a resident of Delhi, Bihar seems to be one of the least likely destinations for tourism.
+It isn't a place where I can show off my Instagram while my peers are backpacking in Europe and honeymooning in Bali.
 However, I chose to visit Dharnai in Bihar, and I proudly share my story with you.

-Dharnai happens to be close to a popular tourist destination, Bodhgaya.
-While I have been to Bodhgaya on a family trip earlier, I had not heard of this village just 40 kilometres away from it.
+Dharnai happens to be close to a popular tourist destination –Bodhgaya.
+While I have been to Bodhgaya on a family trip earlier, I had not heard of this village just 40 km away from it.
 How could have I?
 Dharnai had not made its mark on the map of India yet.

 My taxi made its way alongside the railway tracks through the green maize fields irrigated by Falgu river.
 The villagers noticed the taxi but they didn't care much.
 It seemed like a usual affair to them.
 I got down and started walking around the village.
 A few teenage boys came close, they giggled at my attire.

 One of them asked me, "Aap kahan se aae hain?"
-I replied to them that I had come from Delhi.
+I replied that I was from Delhi.

 "Kya aap solar energy dekhne aaye hain?"

 I said yes, I had come here only to see this solar energy efficient village in rural Bihar.

 The boys showed me around – the solar panels, the crops that they had sown and the village temple.
 The village seemed like an ordinary village that could have been in any part of India, except for the fact that the people seemed to be proud of the recognition that the village had received.